paylogic/developer.paylogic.com/content/articles/prefill-registration.rst

 The second step is to compress and encode the data.
 Compression helps to reduce the length of the data, as the URL should contain up to a maximum number of characters.
 It is not only that the JSON data itself might be long.
 Encoding also increases the length of the data by approximately 33%.
-Encoding is used to protect the privacy of the data.

 The pseudo code below illustrates the process of encoding and compression.
 It also includes the creation of the JSON data.
 The data should first be compressed